sunnysideprodcorp/CoffeeScriptGraphTraversal/README.md

 nodes = [0...6]
 ```

+Here is the corresponding image of such a graph, when we ignore directionarlity:

+![graph plotted]

 Note that the code assumes both links and nodes are numbered starting from 0.
 For each link, you assign a weight as well as starting and ending vertices.
 For all the traversals included in these scripts, the `from` and `to` fields are meaningless in that the traversal algorithms ignore directionality.

 Once you've got your `links` and `nodes` insantiate a `Graph` object like so: